 - Teaching/research notes (1 – 3,000 words): These are brief notes relating to particular types of movement or academic educational and research practice which may be of use to others working in the area.

-- Key documents (4 – 6,000 words): These are publications of important movement documents which it is felt will be of interest to a large proportion of the journal’s readership.
+- Key documents (4 – 6,000 words): These are publications of important movement documents which will be of interest to a large proportion of our readership.

 - Comments and debates (length as appropriate): These are responses to articles and documents, whether solicited as part of a debate around a particular paper or submitted as a response to a previously-published paper.
 In the latter case the author of the original paper will normally be given the opportunity to respond.